London-born Alex Albon walks away from heavy crash in Australian GP practice

-The London-born Thai driver lost control on the exit of Turn 6 in Melbourne.
+The London-born Thai driver lost control on the exit of turn 6 in first practice in Melbourne

 Alex Albon walked away from a high-speed crash in opening practice for the Australian Grand Prix.